osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 ## Usage

-There must be a `clouds.yml` and a `secure.yml` file in the directory where the OpenStack Project Manager will be executed, examples are provided with the git repository.
+There must be a `clouds.yml` and a `secure.yml` file in the directory where the OpenStack Project Manager will be executed, examples are provided within the git repository.

 The cloud profile to be used can be specified via the optional --cloud parameter.
 By default the cloud profile with the name admin is used.
-It must be and admin account create and modify domains, projects, users and quotas with the used cloud credentials.
+It has to be and admin account, to create and modify domains, projects, users and quotas.

-The Openstack Project Manager essentially consists of two parts, the create.py and the manage.py, there are more scripts for handling users using ldap which needs more configuration setup.
+The Openstack Project Manager essentially consists of two parts, the `create.py` and the `manage.py`, there are more scripts for handling users using ldap which needs more configuration setup.

 There is also a directory `etc` containing yaml Files for managing quotas and endpoints which can be modified for your needs.